kunaldawn/nit/roadmap.md

 **Planned**

-- Minimal document about nit script language
+- Minimal document about nit script language in korean
-- Minimal document about nit runtime
+- Minimal document about nit runtime in korean
-- Minimal document about nit bundler
+- Minimal document about nit bundler in korean
-- Some documents about how-to-s, tutorial
+- Some documents about how-to-s, tutorial in korean

 Version 1.0.0 'useful'